junxit/us-congress-bills-115/metadata.md

 - 2017-11-28 — Introduced in House
 - 2017-11-28 — Introduced in House
 - 2017-11-28 — Referred to the House Committee on Oversight and Government Reform.
+- 2018-02-06 — Committee Consideration and Mark-up Session Held.
+- 2018-02-06 — Ordered to be Reported by Unanimous Consent.
+- 2018-03-20 — Committee on Oversight and Government discharged.
+- 2018-03-20 — Committee on Oversight and Government discharged.
+- 2018-03-20 — Motion to reconsider laid on the table Agreed to without objection.
+- 2018-03-20 — Mr. Issa asked unanimous consent to discharge from committee and consider.
+- 2018-03-20 — On passage Passed without objection. (consideration: CR H1718; text: CR H1718)
+- 2018-03-20 — Passed/agreed to in House: On passage Passed without objection.(consideration: CR H1718; text: CR H1718)